How To Prepare For a Flood

 Battery-powered weather radio and extra batteries

-Portable Jackery units such as the 240, 300, or 500 power station to charge both phones and radios.
+Portable Jackery units such as the Explorer 240, The Explorer 300, or the Explorer 500 power station to charge both phones and radios.

 Sanitation supplies including heavy gloves (for sorting items on returning)